mediaexplorer74/FruitNinja2/README.md

 # FruitNinja2 1.0-alpha - uwp branch
 ![Logo](Images/logo.png)

-Planned "UWP-remake" of FruitNinja (1+2) game project.
+Planned "UWP-remake" of Fruit Ninja (1+2) game project.

 ## Intro
-Today I asked a question, was the Fruit Ninja game released for Windows Phone?
+Today I asked a question, was the Fruit Ninja 2 game released for Windows Phone?
 It turned out that there is only some strange 3D version of the game for Android with very bad reviews.
-There is a theme in Russian https://4pda.to/forum/index.php?showtopic=963723 at the 4PDA Technoforum.
+There is a theme https://4pda.to/forum/index.php?showtopic=963723 (in Russian) at the 4PDA Technoforum.
 Here are a couple of posts from there:

 " Mes_360: Just damn all the worst that could have been done: